+Consequences are applied to All UIL and Board approved clubs/organizations.
 Consequences are applied to Multiple Event Programs MEP (5 or more events/activities such as Athletics, Band, and Cheerleading) and LEP Limited Event Programs (less than 5 events/activities such as FFA, UIL Academics, and Golf).
 MEP programs with less than 10 events/activities apply the % consequences only.
 Students must serve consequences in a sport/activity where they have participated previously or committed to at the beginning of the current year.
 An ineligible student (for academic or disciplinary reasons) will serve the suspension when eligibility is regained.
 When a student is involved in more than one sport or extracurricular activity, athletics will take precedent if agreed upon by the coaches and/or sponsors involved.